Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Introduction and Motivation

-In this study a general framework of Common and Individual Feature Analysis (CIFA) was proposed for multi-block data analysis.
-Compared with the existing works, our main contributions include: \begin{enumerate} \item New efficient algorithms were proposed to extract common orthogonal basis from multi-block data according to whether the number of common components $c$ is given or not.
+To help resolve these issues, we propose a general framework for common and individual feature extraction (CIFE) for multi-block data, and provide: \begin{enumerate} \item New efficient algorithms for common orthogonal basis extraction (COBE) from multi-block data.
+These new algorithms guarantee the identification of \emph{true common components} and can be applied to separate common and individual subspaces of multi-block data;

-\item A detailed analysis on the relationship between the proposed methods and other related methods such as CCA and principal component analysis (PCA) was discussed.
-Our results show that common feature extraction can be interpreted as high-correlation analysis and it performs PCA on the common space shared by all data rather than on the whole data which are used in ordinary PCA.
+\item {A unifying framework for multi-block data analysis, which deals with heterogeneous data structures by respectively applying suitable well-established matrix factorization methods (such as blind source separation (BSS) \cite{Cichocki2002} and nonnegative matrix factorization (NMF) \cite{nmf-book}) to the common and individual subspaces separately rather than to the global space of a data ensemble.
+This allows for more effective information retrieval and feature extraction for multi-block data.}

-\item In the proposed framework various well-established data analysis methods proposed for a single matrix, e.g., dimensionality reduction \cite{LLE2000, Bunte2011}, Blind Source Separation (BSS) \cite{Cichocki2002}, Nonnegative Matrix Factorization (NMF) \cite{nmfbookCA}, can be easily applied to common and individual spaces separately in order to extract components with desired features and properties, which provides a quite flexible and versatile facility for multi-block data analysis tasks.
+\item Two generic applications of CIFE---classification and clustering, illustrating the extent to which a simultaneous use of common and individual features can improve the performance in practical applications. \end{enumerate}

-\item Two important applications of CIFA, i.e., classification and clustering, were discussed, which illustrated how the extracted common and individual features are able to improve the performance of data analysis.
+We also provide an in-depth analysis of the links between COBE and related methods such as CCA and principal component analysis (PCA).
+The analysis shows that the introduced common feature extraction can be interpreted as higher-order correlation analysis, where PCA is performed on the common subspace shared by all the available data rather than on a single global data set, as in ordinary PCA.